refgenie/refgenie/docs/build.md

 # Building assets for custom genomes

-Once you've [installed refgenie](install.md), you can use `refgenie pull` to [download pre-built assets](download.md) without installing any additional software.
+Once you've [installed refgenie](install.md), you can use `refgenie pull` to [download pre-built assets](pull.md) without installing any additional software.
 However, you may need to use the `build` function for genomes or assets that are not available on the server.
 You can build assets for any genome for which you can provide the required inputs.

 Building assets is a bit more complicated than pulling them.
 If you want to build assets, you'll need to get the software required by the asset you want to build.
-You have two choices to get that software: you can either install it natively, or use a docker image (details further down this page).
+You have three choices to get that software: you can either install it natively, or use a docker image (details further down this page), or you can use our new bulker manifest.
 This will start a pipeline that will create the requested asset and populate the genome config file for you.
 You can see the [example build output](build_output.md).

 Once you're set up, you simply run `refgenie build`, passing it any necessary input arguments called for by the asset recipe.
 Each asset requires some input.
 For many of the built-in recipes, this is just a FASTA file.
 To learn what are the required inputs or other asset depedancies, add an `-r` flag to the `refgenie build` command: